Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Acts as a Call Bridge

-Each node interconnects clients between each other in order to let them freely transfer information between them.
+Each node interconnects clients to each other in order to let them freely transfer information between them.
 This role is ruled by the Fermat Client Protocol.

 #### Maintain the Fermat Blockchain